reiryuki/Tasker-Privileged-Magisk-Module/README.md

 ## Requirements
 - Magisk Installed
-- Android ICS and up
+- Android Oreo and up
 - Paid Tasker app installed
 - "Application Services" trigger or "Set Light" action are not working properly in Tasker